 FMT_MTD.1.1/JCRE The TSF shall restrict the ability to modify the list of registered applets' AIDs to the JCRE.

-The Java Card RE manages other TSF data such as the applet life cycle or CAP files, but this management is implementation specific.
-Objects in the Java programming language may also try to query AIDs of installed applets through the lookupAID(...)
-API method.
+The installer and the Java Card RE manage other TSF data such as the applet life cycle or CAP files, but this management is implementation specific.
+Objects in the Java